Macro Graph of Experts for Billion-Scale Multi-Task Recommendation: Preliminaries

-\paragraph{\textbf{Graph-based bottom}} The graph-based bottom typically captures the user-item collaborative connections through graph neural networks (GNNs).
-Given the input of the $l$-th layer $\ve^l_v$ for a certain user/item node $v$, the output of $(l + 1)$-th layer $\ve^{l + 1}_v$ and the prediction $\hat{y}_{ui}^{(t)}$ for task $t$ are represented as:
+\paragraph{\textbf{Graph-based bottom}} The graph-based bottom captures the user-item collaborative connections through GNNs.
+Given the input of the $l$-th layer $\ve^l_v$ for a certain user/item node $v$, the output of $(l + 1)$-th layer $\ve^{l + 1}_v$ and the prediction $\hat{y}_{ui}^{(t)}$ for task $t$ are:

-where $\mW_{\gG_t}$ is the weight matrix for the task graph $\gG_t$, and $\eta_{v \leftarrow c}$ is implemented using an attention mechanism.
-Here, $\mathcal{N}(v)$ denotes the set of neighbors of node $v$.
-However, when dealing with billion-scale task graphs, the graph-based bottom faces significant challenges in computational resources.
+where $\mW_{\gG_t}$ is the weight matrix of the task graph $\gG_t$, $\eta_{v \leftarrow c}$ is implemented via attention, and $\mathcal{N}(v)$ denotes the set of neighbors of node $v$.
+When applied to billion-scale task graphs, the graph-based bottom encounters significant computational challenges.